earthsteading/Concrete-Domes/README.md

   - [ ] Class of formwork as per AS3610
   - [ ] Minimum period of time after placing of concrete before stripping of forms and removal of shores
   - [ ] Location and details of planned construction and movement joints, and the method of their protection.

+The following checklist is for preparation of ferrocement:
+  - [ ] Sand/Cement ratio kept 1.5 to 2.5 and Water/Cement ratio kept 0.35 to 0.60.
+  - [ ] Thickness – 10 mm to 60 mm
+  - [ ] Steel 5 to 8%
+  - [ ] Steel cover 1.5 mm to 5 mm
+  - [ ] Ultimate tensile strength 34.5 N/mm2
+  - [ ] Allowable tensile strength 10.0 N/mm2
+  - [ ] Compressive strength 27.5 to  60 N/mm2

 The following checklist is requirements for placement reinforcement tendons prior to pouring concrete:
  - [ ] Axis distance of longitudal bars to surface exposure to resist fire: ![image](https://user-images.githubusercontent.com/146181/224170036-48993bce-c36e-4172-97b1-9fda1658aadf.png)